dsc-courses/dsc10-2023-fa/syllabus.md

 In DSC 10, you can read books, surf the web, talk to your friends and the DSC 10 staff to get help understanding the concepts you need to know to complete your assignments.
-However, all code must be written by you (or, in the instance of projects, together with your partner).
+However, no other person should complete your work for you or write any of the code you submit in this course, with the exception of the work you do with a project partner.

 The following activities are considered cheating and are not allowed in DSC 10 (not an exhaustive list):

-- Using or submitting code acquired from other individuals (except in the instance of projects, your partner), artificial intelligence tools such at ChatGPT or GitHub CoPilot, the internet, or any other resource not officially sanctioned by this course.
+- Using or submitting code acquired from other individuals.
 - Posting your code online, including on Ed, unless privately to instructors only.
-- Having any other person or artificial intelligence tool complete any part of your assignment on your behalf.
+- Having any other person complete any part of your assignment on your behalf.
 - Completing an assignment on behalf of someone else.
 - Providing code, exam questions, or solutions to any other student in the course.
 - Splitting up project questions with your project partner and each working on different questions.
-- Collaborating with others on exams.
+- Collaborating with others on quizzes or exams.

 The following activities are examples of appropriate collaboration and are allowed in DSC 10 (not an exhaustive list):